wolfdevmail/public/DetailedProcess.md

 - Beyond images: Generate videos, text, and more.

 To overcome this, we need 3 main things:
-- Input output on ConfyUI side that supports easily edited parameters in wanted format
+- Input output on comfyui side that supports easily edited parameters in wanted format
-- Open webui backend to support managing multiple workflows, as well as passing what we want to confyui
+- Open webui backend to support managing multiple workflows, as well as passing what we want to comfyui
 - Front end to allow for other than images

 🛠️ Step 1: ComfyUI — Input & Output Management